 - Heart disease.

 - Wound healing.

 - Other conditions.

-Contaminated blue-green algae can cause liver damage, stomach pain, nausea, vomiting, weakness, thirst, rapid heartbeat, shock, and death.
-Don't use any blue-green algae product that hasn't been tested and found free of mycrocystins and other contamination.
+But blue-green algae products that are contaminated are possibly unsafe.
+Contaminated blue-green algae can cause liver damage, vomiting, weakness, rapid heartbeat, shock, and death.
+Don't use any blue-green algae product that hasn't been tested and found to be free of microcystins and other contaminants.

-“Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), pemphigus vulgaris (a skin condition), and others: Blue-green algae might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
+Auto-immune diseases such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), pemphigus vulgaris (a skin condition), and others: Blue-green algae might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it's best to avoid using blue-green algae.